ctexta/ctexta.github.io/docs/tutorials/lda-med.md

 # Topic Modelling with LDA on Medical Forums

-content of stuff with from the google colab notebook
+content of stuff with from the google colab notebook - waiting for Semyon's approval